 How does a child use the Services?

 Child Users cannot access or use the Services without first receiving a prompt from their school.
-Rhithm obligates districts, schools, and teachers (or other authorized individuals) to first obtain any necessary parental consents before permitting children to access or use the Services.
+Rhithm obligates districts, schools, and teachers (or other authorized individuals) to first execute a customer agreement and/or obtain any necessary parental consents before permitting children to access or use the Services.

 What children’s information is visible to others?

-To review your Child User’s data you must request the information from your child’s teacher.
+To review your Child User’s data you must request the information from your child’s teacher or school.

 A Note about FERPA:

 Certain records collected or maintained by Rhithm are subject to FERPA.
 FERPA provides parents (or students if over the age of 18) with certain rights with regard to those records.
 For more information on those rights and other important information about FERPA, please see Rhithm’s FERPA Policy.